8 Simple Steps to Export Your Pets from Malaysia

 If you’re moving from Malaysia, of course you’re going to take your pets with you.
 They’re part of your family, and family always sticks together.
 Not to mention that they’re depending on you!

-Last year, I rescued a dog here in Malaysia and exported him to the US.
+I recently rescued a dog here in Malaysia and exported him to the US.
 I was shocked to learn that there was very little information online about the required steps for the export process, which stressed me out quite a bit.
 I don’t want anyone else to experience that confusion.
 So fear not, my friends!
 I’ve put together this simple 8-step process to help you export your pets from Malaysia.
 The dog I rescued and exported is Singa – otherwise known as the cutest, most awesome dog in the world – and I’ll include his documentation throughout this article to provide you with helpful examples.
 And I’ll include information and links for exporting to several countries.
 So let’s hop to it!

 1. Start now